rfcx/arbimon-legacy/README.md

 ### Local Dev Setup with Docker

 The recommended dev setup is to use docker-compose to create your web and database containers.
-By default, docker-compose will create and seed a new database using the migrations and seeds in `scripts/db`.
+By default, docker-compose will create and seed a new database using the migrations and seeds in `db/init` (submodule).

 1. Build the docker image